embEDUx/documentation/src/background/implementation/flashtool.md

         {'add': {}, 'change': {u'sdd': 2}}

-2. User inserts the external *MMC card reader* in the *usb* port and then insert the *MMC* device into the card reader:
+2. User inserts the external *MMC card reader* in the *usb* port and then inserts the *MMC* device into the card reader:

     Python dictionary looks like: (device *sdd* is *MMC* card)